thomasloven/hass-favicon/README.md

 - `favicon` - an .ico file which is displayed in your browser tab or bookmark menu.

-- `apple` - a 180 x 180 px image that will be displayed on your iDevice home screen if you save the link there
+- `icon-apple` - a 180 x 180 px image that will be displayed on your iDevice home screen if you save the link there

+- `icon-*` - The app launcher icons for desktop and android phones.
+You need to specify at least one resolution (`1024, 512, 384, 192`) to make it work.
+Higher or lower resolutions will be created from the nearest size from your browser.
+The icons have to be png's.

 ![it IS charging thankyouverymuch](https://user-images.githubusercontent.com/1299821/62975899-c29d6480-be1b-11e9-9b6b-9d160ef8b439.jpg)